 People often view EIA as a linear process, which ends once an approval has been granted for a tourism development.
-However, EIA is actually part of the tourism project management cycle, which means it is an ongoing process of identifying impacts from tourism development, assessing the consequences of those impacts, putting in place management measures to mitigate the impacts, monitoring and evaluating the effectiveness of the management measures, and then making changes to the tourism development, if required.
-This cyclical process should continue throughout the construction and operation of the tourism development.
+However, EIA is actually part of the tourism project management cycle which should also cover the end of life or decommissioning of developments.
+Project management is an ongoing process of identifying impacts from tourism development, assessing the consequences of those impacts, putting in place management measures to mitigate the impacts, monitoring and evaluating the effectiveness of the management measures by assessing them against agreed impact thresholds (usually set as part of the approval conditions and in line with national guidelines), and then making changes to the tourism development, if required.
+This cyclical process should continue throughout the construction, operation and final closure of the tourism development.